MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 6. On the **Stay signed in** page, select **No**.

    > Outlook opens to Alex's inbox.
-Take note that only the password was required to sign in to Outlook on the Web.
+Take note that only the password was required to sign in to Outlook on the Web as you removed the MFA in the previous Exercise.

 7. At the top-right corner, select the **Account manager for Alex Wilber** and then select **Sign out**.